Taking the long view

 The environment is in a continual state of flux, but this change may be so slow as to be almost undetectable, so we need long-term monitoring and research programmes to gather rigorous data on our ecosystems.
 This is the goal of long-term ecosystem research and monitoring (LTER).

 ECN was launched in 1992 and the collection of data started formally in 1993 at terrestrial sites and 1994 at freshwater sites.
-We have now collected over 25 years of data from our longest-running terrestrial ECN sites.
+We have now collected almost 30 years of data from our longest-running terrestrial ECN sites.
 In 2014 we celebrated 20 years of data with a symposium and a special journal issue, published in 2016.

 ECN gathers information about the pressures on and responses to environmental change in physical, chemical and biological systems